Antuan69/ORCAView_2/README.md

 ## Key Features

 - **Intuitive Interface:** A user-friendly GUI built with PyQt6 for setting up a wide range of quantum chemistry calculations.
-- **Structure Generation:** Generate 3D structures from SMILES strings or load from XYZ files.
+- **Structure Generation:** Generate 3D structures from SMILES strings.
+- **Coordinate Loading:** Load molecular coordinates directly from XYZ files or by pasting them into the application.
+- **Job Type Support:** Includes support for a variety of job types, including Single Point, Geometry Optimization, Frequencies, and GOAT (Global Optimization).
 - **Robust XYZ File Support:** Automatically infers bond connectivity from XYZ coordinate files for seamless visualization.
 - **Advanced 3D Molecule Viewer:** A high-performance 3D viewer built with [Vispy](http://vispy.org/) for visualizing molecular structures.
 Features a trackball-style camera for unrestricted 3D rotation.
 - **Job Queue Management:**